taraak/pita/README.md

 python runner/src/eval.py ckpt_path=runner/pretrained_dem_ckpts/epoch_179.ckpt experiment=lj13_tempdem_1.5
 ```

-We include configs for annealing to temperature 1.5 as an example (point to config).
+We include [a config](https://github.com/necludov/feynman-kac-diffusion/blob/boltzmann_sampling_public/runner/configs/experiment/lj13_tempdem_1.5.yaml) for annealing to temperature 1.5 as an example.
 - the Feynman-Kac Correctors can be turned on and off by changing the **resampling_interval** parameter
 (-1 indicates no resampling, 1 indicates resampling at every step which is what is used for the results in the paper).
 - for the **tempered noise** and **target score SDEs** the **scale_diffusion** parameter has